 Other cannabinoids from the cannabis plant, which have already been identified and researched, include THC, CBN, THCV, CBG, CBC, CBL, and many others.

 Each of these cannabinoids possess different qualities.
 Due to their distinct chemical structures, of which CBD is the most extensively studied, at Nordic Oil we seek to innovate, and to develop specific CBD products for a variety of needs.

 THC is regularly avoided in our CBD oil and CBD products beyond the legal limit of 0.3% allotted by the 2018 Farm Bill.
 We choose to avoid THC due to its psychoactive properties and Schedule 1 status.
 Full Spectrum CBD oil does not exhibit psychoactive effects as its molecular structures are aligned differently.
 CBD only interacts with the C2 receptor in the brain, which controls the central nervous system.

 CBD oil is an extract from the cannabis plant, and can come from either Cannabis Sativa which is low in THC, or Cannabis Indica.
 When made in the USA, CBD oil is largely more accessible from the Cannabis Sativa species.

 Above, we mentioned some terms like species and chemotypes.
 Both of which refer to the different varieties of the cannabis plant.
-High Cannabidol (CBD) containing cannabis species are selectively cultivated for their non psychoactive medicinal properties.
+High Cannabidol (CBD) containing cannabis species are selectively cultivated for their medicinal properties.